 "Very important," Newgarden says.
 "Driving at high speed is all about precision.
 When you’re driving cars on the edge of the limit, one small mistake can end the fun pretty quickly.
 It’s a high-risk game, but there’s no better feeling than putting together that perfectly precise lap."

-Driving, in general, can be a high-risk game and unobscured vision can help you navigate your own high-speed driving and react quickly to the moves of other drivers.
-Protect those eyes of yours and drive safe!
+Driving, in general, can be a high-risk game.
+Clear, unobscured vision can help you navigate your own high-speed driving and react quickly to the moves of other drivers.
+So protect those eyes and drive safe!